apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="algorithm">Breaking change detection</h3>

 Engine's cloud service uses an algorithm to detect breaking changes in a schema diff.
-It uses the following rules to determine which potentially breaking change types should actually _fail_ the `apollo service:check` command and return a non-0 exit code.
-If the changes are deployed without additional scrutiny, clients could experience unexpected behavior.
+The following sections describe the rules that determine when a change type _fails_ the `apollo service:check` command, which returns a non-0 exit code.
+If these changes are deployed without additional scrutiny, clients could experience unexpected behavior.

 #### Removals